n00rsy/CUDA-text-search/README.md

 * `CUDATextSearch.exe <path to file> <search pattern> <number of thread blocks> <number of threads>`

 # Testing and Results
 I used 3 .txt files I found online: the entirity of Shakespeare's works, Moby Dick, and a file containing a compilation of data from Wikipedia.
-The graphs below show an average runtime for searching the each file for the substring "Thou".
+The graphs below show an average runtime for searching the each file for the substring "Thou" timed using `chrono::high_resolution_clock`.
 Honestly I should've tested this more but I wanted to start another project.
 ![](img/CPU.PNG)
 ![](img/GPU.PNG)
 # Conclusion